kcarlton55/flashcardz/README.md

 pip.
 Among them is this site:
 [How to use pip](https://note.nkmk.me/en/python-pip-usage/).

-Here is how to update flashcardz to the latest version, or uninstall it:
+Here is how to update flashcardz to the latest version or uninstall it:
 ```
 >>> pip upgrade flashcardz